 Applications to the Queen's Award should made online on the GBNI website.
 Applications must be approved by the GB Captain and the girl's Minister.
-Payment can be made at the time of application by the candidate or by the GB Captain at the Captain approval stage.
+Payment can be made at the time of application by the candidate or by the GB Captain at a later stage.